Follow TV Tropes

 • Later on, she saves a teenage girl from a mugger and then helps her find her cat.
 The cat's name?
 Streaky.

 • Nice Guy: Shinji is the nicest guy in the story.
-In fact he is maybe the only nice guy in the cast.
+In fact, he is maybe the only nice guy in the cast.
 It is one of the reasons Asuka is drawn to him.

 • Nice Job Fixing It, Villain:

 • Arael fixes a lot of things.
-Its Mind Rape and Breaking Speech make Asuka abandon the rest of her negative character traits and to truly try to become The Cape and Ideal Hero.
+Its Mind Rape and Breaking Speech make Asuka abandon the rest of her negative character traits and inspire her to truly try to become The Cape and Ideal Hero.

 • Nigh-Invulnerability: Asuka soon realizes she is unusually tougher.